josephpucci/p2/README.md

 <http://p2.jpucci-dwa-fall2015.com/>
 ##Description

-This is a simple tool for generating xkcd style passwords.
+This is a simple tool for generating an xkcd style password.
 It takes inputs for number of words, and whether you want to add a number or special character, and then generates the password using a word list (source below).
 ##Demo

 https://www.youtube.com/watch?v=RoqrD9ZD0N4&feature=youtu.be